-IEPA assigns to each Loan a fixed loan rate (the "Fixed Loan Rate") at the time a Loan is made to a Participant.
-The Fixed Loan Rate is comprised of an interest portion and a loan support portion (the "Loan Support Fees").
-The Fixed Loan Rate is computed annually using the mean interest rate of the 20-Bond General Obligation Index, as published weekly by The Bond Buyer, from July 1 to June 30 of the preceding State fiscal year for the Clean Water Program and from October 1 to September 30 of the preceding Federal fiscal year for the Drinking Water Program, in each case, rounded to the nearest one hundredth of a percent and multiplied by 50 percent.
-There is no statutory maximum and no minimum Fixed Loan Rate.
-The Fixed Loan Rate presently is 1.75% for the Clean Water Program and 1.86% for the Drinking Water Program as timing differs between interest rate setting methods between the two programs.
+IEPA assigns to each Loan a fixed rate of interest determined at the time a Loan is made to a Participant equal to the Base Loan Rate, the Small Community Rate or the Hardship Rate (each as hereinafter defined and, collectively, the "Fixed Loan Rates"), each subject to the Environmental Impact Discount (as defined and described below).
+If the Participant does not qualify for a Small Community Rate or the Hardship Rate, the applicable Fixed Loan Rate is the rate computed annually using the mean interest rate of the 20-Bond General Obligation Index, as published weekly by The Bond Buyer, from July 1 to June 30 of the preceding State fiscal year rounded to the nearest one hundredth of a percent and multiplied by 50 percent (the "Base Loan Rate").
+There is no statutory maximum and no statutory minimum Base Loan Rate.
+The Base Loan Rate presently is 1.76% for each of the Clean Water Program and the Drinking Water Program.
 See "PROJECTED CASH FLOW AND DEBT SERVICE TABLE-Characteristics of Initial Pledged Agreements."
-Under the State Act, the Loan Support Fees can be no higher than 50 percent of the Fixed Loan Rate.
-The Loan Support Fees for all outstanding Pledged Agreements are currently equal to 50 percent, the maximum rate, of the Fixed Loan Rates established for such Pledged Agreements.